 C’mon Napoleon, what are you trying to do, compensate for something?

 Napoleon Bonaparte is definitely not known for his modesty, but renaming the Louvre after himself a whole new level.
 Talk about narcissism!

-Among the many changes was the title of the Louvre.
+Among these many changes was a small but significant one: the title of the Louvre.
 In 1802, you’d be visiting the Napoleon Museum.

 In addition to this, believe it or not, during his rule Napoleon had the Mona Lisa hung in his private bedroom!
 This guy really takes ‘treat yo’self’ to the extreme.